 Network Attached Storage systems, or NAS systems, are configured to hook directly into your company’s network.
 Generally, these types of storage systems are intended for backing up greater volumes of data than would typically fit on other portable data storage devices.
-According to this source, NAS systems typically harbor multiple storage drives and offer redundancy in the form of RAID capabilities, so in the case of large in-house data storage and backup management requirements, multiple NAS systems may provide the ability to keep data securely backed up without the need for an external data storage service company.
+NAS systems typically harbor multiple storage drives and offer redundancy in the form of RAID capabilities, so in the case of large in-house data storage and backup management requirements, multiple NAS systems may provide the ability to keep data securely backed up without the need for an external data storage service company.

 Although backing up data offsite is a convenient way to protect a business’s data from fire, water damage, or other disasters, this option could make your most sensitive data less secure than if it were kept on-site.
 A NAS system can better protect your data from accidentally being compromised by outsiders.

 Some companies worry that in-house data backup options cannot sufficiently ensure that data is well maintained.
 Alternatively, many companies can’t afford in-house servers and data backup equipment.
 A simple solution to both of these problems is to send your company’s data to the cloud.